montanizstills/montanizstills/index.md

   - The runner can be configured as a [Windows](https://github.com/montanizstills/self_hosted_runner_on_docker/blob/windows/self-hosted.dockerfile) or [Linux](https://github.com/montanizstills/self_hosted_runner_on_docker/blob/linux/self-hosted.dockerfile) machine
 - ### [Nezonium](https://github.com/montanizstills/Nezonium)
   - A Gherkin-like wrapper framework for Selenium Automation Testing.
-  - Uses Java annotations in human readable format for ease of use.
+  - Uses Java annotations in human-readable format for ease of use.
   - Supports screenshots for non-technical stakeholders.

 ## Languages:
 - English (Native or Bilingual)